EECS330-HCI-2019-YJZZ/2019-HCI-Project/README.md

 # 2019-HCI-Project
-This is a simple guide for presenting the HCI Project in 2019 Fall quarter.
+This is a simple guide for presenting the HCI Project in 2019 Fall quarter.</br>
-Team Member: Yuanzhe Jin, Yiwei Zhang, Zhuping Yu, Chenrui Zhang In this repository, we will present an application for making puncuality on iPhone.
+Team Member: Yuanzhe Jin, Yiwei Zhang, Zhuping Yu, Chenrui Zhang</br>
+In this repository, we will present an application for making puncuality on iPhone.</br>
-Main feature: Store and edit an event, Avoid forgetfulness in life.
+Main feature: Store and edit an event, Avoid forgetfulness in life. </br>